maximusmaximus/eosdactoolkit/eosdac-material/README.md

 #Purpose
-A frontend user interface to the eosDAC Member Client web application.
+A frontend user interface to the TestDAC Member Client web application.

 # Technical Details
 The member's client uses **Vue.js** and **Quasar** as the frontend framework to create a Single Page Application which then connects to the EOS mainnet or Jungle testnet (depending on the configuration file).
 In order to change the Member Client to interface with your DAC, you want to follow the instructions and general guidelines below.